Test Taking Preparation/Remediation Strategies

-Registration information, test dates, test sites and information about testing accommodation requests are available online at http://www.actstudent.org/regist/ for the ACT Plus writing and at http://www.icts.nesinc.com.
+Registration information, test dates, test sites and information about testing accommodation requests are available online at http://www.actstudent.org/regist/ for the ACT Plus writing and at http://www.icts.nesinc.com for the TAP test.
 Please note you cannot register for the TAP test online if you are requesting alternative testing arrangements.
 All documents for alternative testing must be mailed and received by the regular registration deadline.
 Please read all information carefully.
 Be sure to report Western Illinois University as a score recipient on the TAP test.
 Be sure to report the Illinois State Board of Education as a score recipient on the ACT Plus writing.